Bert Vaux

-Bert Vaux (/vɔːks/; born November 19, 1968, Houston, Texas) teaches phonology and morphology at the University of Cambridge.
+Bert Vaux (/vɔːks/; born November 19, 1968) is an American linguist, currently a professor of phonology and morphology at the University of Cambridge.
 Previously, he taught for nine years at Harvard and three years at University of Wisconsin–Milwaukee.
 Vaux specializes in phonological theory, dialectology, field methodology, and languages of the Caucasus.
 Vaux was editor of the journal Annual of Armenian Linguistics from 2001 to 2006 and is co-editor of the book series Oxford Surveys in Generative Phonology.
-He is tall.